Emergency Preparedness Week

 ❗ Download the Alberta Emergency Alert app – receive critical information about an immediate disaster and what action you need to take to stay safe. https://www.alberta.ca/alberta-emergency-alert.aspx

-❗ Go to www.jasper-alberta.ca/p/alerts and sign up to receive municipal emergency alerts.
+❗Go to www.jasper-alberta.ca/p/alerts and sign up to receive municipal emergency alerts.

-❗ Build a kit – have all of your important documents and supplies ready to go.
-It's easier to focus on your safety and well-being if you can grab your kit and go at a moment’s notice.
-Make an emergency plan – think about your personal needs to create an emergency plan that works for you and your family.
-Visit our website at jasper-alberta.ca/p/emergency-information and download the Evacuation Guide, or pick one up at the Jasper Activity Centre.
+❗ Make an emergency plan – think about your personal needs to create an emergency plan that works for you and your family.
+Visit our website at jasper-alberta.ca/p/emergency-information and download the Evacuation Guide, or pick one up at the Jasper Activity Centre. *Assembly point locations will be communicated during an emergency*

 𝐇𝐚𝐯𝐢𝐧𝐠 𝐚𝐧 𝐞𝐦𝐞𝐫𝐠𝐞𝐧𝐜𝐲 𝐤𝐢𝐭 𝐰𝐢𝐭𝐡 𝐚𝐭 𝐥𝐞𝐚𝐬𝐭 𝐭𝐡𝐫𝐞𝐞 𝐝𝐚𝐲𝐬 𝐨𝐟 𝐬𝐮𝐩𝐩𝐥𝐢𝐞𝐬 𝐜𝐚𝐧 𝐤𝐞𝐞𝐩 𝐲𝐨𝐮 𝐬𝐚𝐟𝐞 𝐚𝐧𝐝 𝐡𝐞𝐥𝐩 𝐲𝐨𝐮 𝐝𝐞𝐚𝐥 𝐰𝐢𝐭𝐡 𝐮𝐧𝐞𝐱𝐩𝐞𝐜𝐭𝐞𝐝 𝐬𝐢𝐭𝐮𝐚𝐭𝐢𝐨𝐧𝐬.